dividedmind/statistics-done-wrong/power.rst

 With one thousand flips, I can easily tell if the coin is rigged to give heads 60% of the time.
-It's just overwhelmingly unlikely that I could flip a fair coin 1,000 times and get more than 600 heads.
+It's just overwhelmingly unlikely that I could flip a fair coin 1,000 times and get more than 600 heads; 95% of the time, I will get between 469 and 531.

+Unfortunately, our hypothetical gambler may not have the time to flip his opponent's coin 1,000 times to test its fairness, so performing a sufficiently powerful test may be out of the question for purely practical reasons.
+It turns out that similar problems affect scientific research: many scientists do not have the resources to conduct studies with adequate statistical power to detect what they are looking for.

 .. _power-underpowered:

 The power of being underpowered
 -------------------------------

-After reading all this, you might think calculations of statistical power are essential to medical trials.
-A scientist might want to know how many patients are needed to test if a new medication improves survival by more than 10%, and a quick calculation of statistical power would provide the answer.
+You might think calculations of statistical power are essential to medical
+trials: A scientist might want to know how many patients are needed to test if a new medication improves survival by more than 10%, and a quick calculation of statistical power would provide the answer.
 Scientists are usually satisfied when the statistical power is 0.8 or higher, corresponding to an 80% chance of detecting a real effect.

 However, few scientists ever perform this calculation, and few journal articles ever mention the statistical power of their tests.